tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 <img src=20200624-pluggable-device-for-tensorflow/design_overview.png>
 </div>

-* `PluggableDevice` is defined in TensorFlow proper which inherits from [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h).It is built on top of  StreamExecutor C++ interface to manage `PluggableDevice`’s key abstractions like StreamExecutor, stream, memory and event.
+* `PluggableDevice` is defined in TensorFlow proper which inherits from [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h).
+It is built on top of  StreamExecutor C++ interface and manages `PluggableDevice`’s key abstractions like StreamExecutor, stream, memory and event.

-* `PluggableDeviceExecutor` implements [StreamExecutor](https://github.com/tensorflow/tensorflow/blob/e5023a1738cce7efcdf9d87863b85c80ab2f8c9e/tensorflow/stream_executor/stream_executor_pimpl.h#L73) and is built on top of StreamExecutor C API (addressed in [RFC](https://github.com/tensorflow/community/pull/257)).
+* `PluggableDeviceExecutor` is built on top of StreamExecutor C API (addressed in [RFC](https://github.com/tensorflow/community/pull/257)), implements [StreamExecutor](https://github.com/tensorflow/tensorflow/blob/e5023a1738cce7efcdf9d87863b85c80ab2f8c9e/tensorflow/stream_executor/stream_executor_pimpl.h#L73) .

-* `PluggableDevice Implementation` is inside the TensorFlow plugin, which provides those C functions implementation defined in the StreamExecutor C API.
+* `PluggableDeviceExecutor Implementation` is inside the TensorFlow plugin, which provides those C functions implementation defined in the StreamExecutor C API.

 The pluggable device mechanism contains device discovery and creation process which creates a `PluggableDevice` object and `PluggableDeviceExecutor` object for each pluggable device.

-With the RFC, existing TensorFlow GPU programs can run on a plugged device without the user changing the code.
+With the RFC, existing TensorFlow GPU programs can run on a plugged device without user changing the code.
 The Diagram 2 describes the workflow of TensorFlow with device plugin, it shows how a simple GPU program runs on the pluggable device.
 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/gpu_example.png>
 </div>

 ### Supported user scenarios of PluggableDevice

-This topic describes the user scenarios that are supported/unsupported in PluggableDevice.
+This section describes the user scenarios that are supported/unsupported for PluggableDevice.
 * **Supported scenario**: Single PluggableDevice registered as "GPU" device type
   In the case of installing one plugin that registers its PluggableDevice as "GPU" device type, the default GPUDevice will be invalid when the plugin is loaded.
 When user specifies the "GPU" device for ops under `with tf.device("gpu:0")`, PluggableDevice registered will be selected to run those ops.
 <div align="center">